Whitewashed house in Sparin

 Me in front of Vienna’s Pasqualati House, one of the places where Beethoven lived

-For more information about these and other top music sites in Vienna, read Music Lover’s Guide to Vienna.
+For more information about these and other top music sites to visit in Vienna, read Music Lover’s Guide to Vienna.

 Vienna Tours